Andrew J. Karter, PhD, MS

 Senior Investigator, Division of Research, Kaiser Permanente Northern California

 Andrew Karter, PhD has been a research scientist at the Division of Research, Kaiser Permanente Northern California (KPNC), since 1994.
 He received his doctorate in 1993 in epidemiology with a special emphasis on epidemiologic methods and biostatistics.
-Dr. Karter plays the lead role in coordinating the KPNC Diabetes Registry (n~230,000 patients) and conducts primarily epidemiologic and health services research in the area of diabetes and its complications.
-His specific foci include race/ethnic and socioeconomic health disparities, consequences of cost-sharing, cultural, and linguistic barriers to health care access, medication adherence and diabetes self-management practices, depression in diabetes, and observational evaluation of the effectiveness and side effects of pharmacotherapy.
-Dr. Karter's is currently the PI for NIDDK-funded study (DISTANCE) of socioeconomic disparities in diabetes and 4 ancillary studies (Diabetes & Aging Study; a study of social disparities in medication adherence; a study of language barriers in diabetes; and a study of neighborhood-level effects on diabetes outcomes).
-He is also the PI for a CDC funded study (TRIAD Legacy), the Associate Director for the NIDDK P30 Center for Diabetes Translation Research evaluating the quality of care for diabetes across the U.S., and a coinvestigator on another NIDDK funded study (AIM), randomized trial of clinical pharmacist intervention for inadequate adherence and therapy intensification.
-He is also a faculty member of the Robert Wood Johnson Foundation's Health and Society Scholars Program; and an Affiliate Professor, Dept. of Epidemiology, School of Public Health & Community Health, University of Washington.
-He also serves on the executive committee for the International SMBG Research Group, and as a consultant for the International advisory panel for the Alliance for Canadian Health Outcomes Research in Diabetes (ACHORD).
+Dr. Karter plays the lead role in coordinating the KPNC Diabetes Registry (n~235,000 patients) and conducts primarily epidemiologic and health services research in the area of diabetes and its complications.
+His specific foci include race/ethnic and socioeconomic health disparities, diabetes & aging, consequences of cost-sharing, cultural, and linguistic barriers to health care access, medication adherence and diabetes self-management practices, depression in diabetes, and observational evaluation of the effectiveness and side effects of pharmacotherapy.
+Dr. Karter's is currently the PI for NIDDK-funded projects: The DISTANCE Study (socioeconomic disparities in diabetes) and the Diabetes & Aging Study (diabetes care and outcomes in older patients).
+He is also the Associate Director for the NIDDK P30 Center for Diabetes Translation Research evaluating the quality of care for diabetes across the U.S. He is also a faculty member of the Robert Wood Johnson Foundation's Health and Society Scholars Program; and an Affiliate Professor, Dept. of Epidemiology, School of Public Health & Community Health, University of Washington.

 PhD, Epidemiology, University of California (Davis) 1993